 As an orchestral leader, Ms. Koh has served as concertmaster at the Haffner Sinfonietta for three years.
 She has also served as guest concertmaster at the Symphony in C, New York Classical Players, New England Symphony, Camerata Virtuosi, New England Conservatory’s self-conducted Chamber Orchestra, New England Conservatory Philharmonic Orchestra and both orchestras of Seoul National University.

 In addition, Ms. Koh is an active teacher, maintaining a private studio since 2008.
 As teaching assistant of Donald Weilerstein from 2015 to 2017 and Young Uck Kim from 2012 to 2013, she taught undergraduate and graduate students at the New England Conservatory and Seoul National University.
 In 2018, Ms. Koh joined the faculty at Yellow Barn Music Festival's Young Artists Program and New York Music School.
 She was also a teaching artist at Frank Sinatra School of the Arts in Queens, New York.

-Ms. Koh received a master’s degree and a Graduate Diploma with the Abraham Skernick Memorial Presidential Scholarship at the New England Conservatory after completing bachelor’s degree at Seoul National University.
+Ms. Koh received a master’s degree and a Graduate Diploma with the Abraham Skernick Memorial Presidential Scholarship at the New England Conservatory after completing her bachelor’s degree at Seoul National University.
 A recipient of the Robert Mann Endowed Scholarship, she is currently pursuing a Doctoral degree at the Manhattan School of Music where she studies with Brentano Quartet violinist Mark Steinberg.
-Her primarily mentors are Mark Steinberg, Donald Weilerstein and Young Uck Kim.
+Her primary mentors are Mark Steinberg, Donald Weilerstein and Young Uck Kim.